• Art Magazine

 In our daily lives, such a striving can be observed in many ways, for example, when a civil judge declares that "he is not interested in finding the truth in a civil trial" and has to be convinced otherwise by the Federal Constitutional Court.
 Even a perhaps naive protest à la Picasso will contribute more to counteracting the erosion of the rule of law in many areas of our society than reserved intellectual regret without consequences in reality.

-"I am for life against death; I am for peace against war ," it is so easy in most cases to take a stand in social imbalances, and then it is no longer difficult to act accordingly.
+“I am for life against death; I am for peace against war,” in most cases it is that easy to take a stand in social imbalances, and then it is no longer difficult to act accordingly.

 , according to some art critics, his reinterpretation of Manet's "Le Déjeuner sur l'herbe" "Art-o-Gramm: Picasso – The Artist, Life and Love" ).